 Our Changing Ocean and Estuaries Workshop Series

 Do you wonder how climate change will impact the San Francisco Bay Area coastal and estuarine environments - and our lives?
 Learn from local scientists how local estuaries and ocean habitats are being used as laboratories to track and understand climate change.
 Gain knowledge and tools to implement climate change topics into your curriculum with a focus on our coastal and estuarine habitats.
-Dates for 2013 TBD.